Kingxukai/linux/Documentation/admin-guide/gpio/gpio-virtuser.rst

 that request GPIOs and then control their behavior over debugfs.
 Virtual consumer devices can be instantiated from device-tree or over configfs.

-A virtual consumer uses the driver-facing GPIO APIs and allows to cover it with automated tests driven by user-space.
+A virtual consumer uses the woke driver-facing GPIO APIs and allows to cover it with automated tests driven by user-space.
 The GPIOs are requested using ``gpiod_get_array()`` and so we support multiple GPIOs per connector ID.